snerble/Spigot-Utils-Plugin/README.md

 ## Features

-Besides commands, this plugin also 'active' features which are usually triggered by events.
+Besides commands, this plugin also has 'active' features which are usually triggered by events.
 These features include:

 Feature|Description
 :---|:---